amsul/pickadate.js/README.md

 - and a whole bunch of other stuff.

-After making any changes, run `grunt sass:themes` to compile it into CSS.
+After making any changes, run `grunt less:themes` to compile it into CSS.